effectfully/Generic/readme.md

 There are also generic `elim` in [`Function/Elim.agda`](Function/Elim.agda) (the idea is described in [Deriving eliminators of described data types](http://effectfully.blogspot.com/2016/06/deriving-eliminators-of-described-data.html) and `lookup` in [`Function/Lookup.agda`](Function/Lookup.agda) (broken currently).

-Ornaments may or may not appear later (in the way described in [Unbiased ornaments](http://effectfully.blogspot.com/2016/07/unbiased-ornaments.html)).
-I don't find them very vital currently.

 # Limitations

 - No inductive-inductive or inductive-recursive data types.
 The latter [can be done](https://github.com/effectfully/random-stuff/blob/master/Desc/IRDesc.agda) at the cost of complicating the encoding.